Local rigidity of self-joinings and factors of pro-nilsystems: Introduction

 \section{Introduction}

 A $k$-step nilsystem is a measure-preserving dynamical system $(X,\mu,T)$ such that $X = G/\Gamma$ is a $k$-step nilmanifold, $\mu$ is its Haar probability measure, and $T \colon X \to X$ is the nilrotation $T(x) = \tau \cdot x$ for some fixed element $\tau \in G$.
 A $k$-step pro-nilsystem is a measure-preserving dynamical system that is the inverse limit, in the measure-theoretic sense, of a countable inverse system of $k$-step nilsystems.
-All background material and standard facts on nilsystems used in this paper can be found in \cite[Part~3]{hk-book}, whose notation we adopt throughout.
+All background and facts on nilsystems used in this paper can be found in \cite[Part~3]{hk-book}, whose notation we adopt throughout.

 Pro-nilsystems occupy a central place in the study of multiple ergodic averages introduced by Furstenberg \cite{furstenberg1977ergodic} in his ergodic-theoretic proof of Szemer\'edi's theorem.
-In their fundamental work, Host and Kra \cite{host2005nonconventional} introduced a theory of cubical structures and associated seminorms, used these to define systems of order $k$, and established a structure theorem identifying ergodic systems of order $k$ with $k$-step pro-nilsystems.
+Host and Kra \cite{host2005nonconventional} introduced a theory of cubical structures and associated seminorms, used these to define systems of order $k$, and established a structure theorem identifying ergodic systems of order $k$ with $k$-step pro-nilsystems (see Theorem \ref{hkz-thm} below).
 As a consequence, they identified characteristic factors for multiple ergodic averages and proved their $L^2$-convergence.
-The interested reader is referred to the excellent textbook of Host and Kra \cite{hk-book} for further background and details.
 Independently, Ziegler \cite{ziegler2007universal} also proved the $L^2$-convergence of these averages by showing that the universal characteristic factors she introduced are pro-nilsystems, using a different construction of these factors.
 The relation between the Host--Kra factors of order $k$ and Ziegler's $k$th universal characteristic factors was clarified by Leibman \cite{leibman-factor}, who showed that the two descriptions agree.

-For the closure-under-factors question considered in this paper, the Host--Kra point of view is particularly relevant, since systems of order $k$ are closed under taking factors\footnote{Recall that a factor of a measure-preserving system $(X,\mu,T)$ is a measure-preserving system $(Y,\nu,S)$ for which there exists a measure-preserving map $\pi\colon X \to Y$ such that $\pi \circ T = S \circ \pi$ $\mu$-almost surely.}; see \cite[Proposition~17, Chapter~9]{hk-book}.
-We briefly recall the seminorm formulation.
+We briefly recall the seminorm formulation of the Host--Kra factors of order $k$.
 Let $(X,\mu,T)$ be a measure-preserving dynamical system and let $f \in L^\infty(\mu)$.
 The Gowers--Host--Kra seminorms are defined recursively by

 and, for $k \geq 1$,